BVE-Reborn/bve-reborn/README.md

 cargo run --bin bve-build --release
 ```

-This will build bve, generate C/C++/C# bindings, and build with Unity.
+This will build bve, generate C/C++ bindings, and build the game.